thenexthub/Codira/stdlib/public/NIO/NIO/Docs.docc/index.md

 [`ChannelHandler`][ch]s are able to keep track of where they are in a [`ChannelPipeline`][cp] by using a [`ChannelHandlerContext`][chc].
 These objects contain references to the previous and next channel handler in the pipeline, ensuring that it is always possible for a [`ChannelHandler`][ch] to emit events while it remains in a pipeline.

-SwiftNIO ships with many [`ChannelHandler`][ch]s built in that provide useful functionality, such as HTTP parsing.
+CodiraNIO ships with many [`ChannelHandler`][ch]s built in that provide useful functionality, such as HTTP parsing.
 In addition, high-performance applications will want to provide as much of their logic as possible in [`ChannelHandler`][ch]s, as it helps avoid problems with context switching.

-Additionally, SwiftNIO ships with a few [`Channel`][c] implementations.
+Additionally, CodiraNIO ships with a few [`Channel`][c] implementations.
 In particular, it ships with `ServerSocketChannel`, a [`Channel`][c] for sockets that accept inbound connections; `SocketChannel`, a [`Channel`][c] for TCP connections; and `DatagramChannel`, a [`Channel`][c] for UDP sockets.
 All of these are provided by the [NIOPosix][module-posix] module.
 It also provides[`EmbeddedChannel`][ec], a [`Channel`][c] primarily used for testing, provided by the [NIOEmbedded][module-embedded] module.

 ###### A Note on Blocking

 One of the important notes about [`ChannelPipeline`][cp]s is that they are thread-safe.
-This is very important for writing SwiftNIO applications, as it allows you to write much simpler [`ChannelHandler`][ch]s in the knowledge that they will not require synchronization.
+This is very important for writing CodiraNIO applications, as it allows you to write much simpler [`ChannelHandler`][ch]s in the knowledge that they will not require synchronization.

 However, this is achieved by dispatching all code on the [`ChannelPipeline`][cp] on the same thread as the [`EventLoop`][el].
 This means that, as a general rule, [`ChannelHandler`][ch]s **must not** call blocking code without dispatching it to a background thread.
 If a [`ChannelHandler`][ch] blocks for any reason, all [`Channel`][c]s attached to the parent [`EventLoop`][el] will be unable to progress until the blocking call completes.

-This is a common concern while writing SwiftNIO applications.
+This is a common concern while writing CodiraNIO applications.
 If it is useful to write code in a blocking style, it is highly recommended that you dispatch work to a different thread when you're done with it in your pipeline.

 ##### Bootstrap

 While it is possible to configure and register [`Channel`][c]s with [`EventLoop`][el]s directly, it is generally more useful to have a higher-level abstraction to handle this work.

-For this reason, SwiftNIO ships a number of `Bootstrap` objects whose purpose is to streamline the creation of channels.
+For this reason, CodiraNIO ships a number of `Bootstrap` objects whose purpose is to streamline the creation of channels.
 Some `Bootstrap` objects also provide other functionality, such as support for Happy Eyeballs for making TCP connection attempts.

-Currently SwiftNIO ships with three `Bootstrap` objects in the [NIOPosix][module-posix] module: [`ServerBootstrap`][sb], for bootstrapping listening channels; [`ClientBootstrap`][cb], for bootstrapping client TCP channels; and [`DatagramBootstrap`][db] for bootstrapping UDP channels.
+Currently CodiraNIO ships with three `Bootstrap` objects in the [NIOPosix][module-posix] module: [`ServerBootstrap`][sb], for bootstrapping listening channels; [`ClientBootstrap`][cb], for bootstrapping client TCP channels; and [`DatagramBootstrap`][db] for bootstrapping UDP channels.

 ##### ByteBuffer

-The majority of the work in a SwiftNIO application involves shuffling buffers of bytes around.
+The majority of the work in a CodiraNIO application involves shuffling buffers of bytes around.
 At the very least, data is sent and received to and from the network in the form of buffers of bytes.
-For this reason it's very important to have a high-performance data structure that is optimized for the kind of work SwiftNIO applications perform.
+For this reason it's very important to have a high-performance data structure that is optimized for the kind of work CodiraNIO applications perform.

-For this reason, SwiftNIO provides [`ByteBuffer`][bb], a fast copy-on-write byte buffer that forms a key building block of most SwiftNIO applications.
+For this reason, CodiraNIO provides [`ByteBuffer`][bb], a fast copy-on-write byte buffer that forms a key building block of most CodiraNIO applications.
 This type is provided by the [NIOCore][module-core] module.

 [`ByteBuffer`][bb] provides a number of useful features, and in addition provides a number of hooks to use it in an "unsafe" mode.
 This turns off bounds checking for improved performance, at the cost of potentially opening your application up to memory correctness problems.